As research grows into how to stop gun violence, one city looks to science for help

 Kincannon supports expanded background checks and other gun control measures, but said Knoxville’s efforts are designed to make a difference “no matter what happens legislatively.”

-Several cities have begun looking to team up with gun violence prevention experts, including Muskegon, Michigan, which partnered with the University of Michigan.
+Several cities have began looking to team up with gun violence prevention experts, including Muskegon, Michigan, which partnered with the University of Michigan.

 Knoxville became the first city to sign up with Abt’s program at the Center for the Study and Practice of Violence Reduction at the University of Maryland, which teamed with an outside researcher to analyze its violent crime.